JAWS HTML Support

 No semantics conveyed

-data data test Machine-readable equivalent Element content No special commands
+data data test Machine-readable equivalent Test DA-001: data element:

 No semantics conveyed or expected as <data> has a role="generic"

-dd dd test Content for corresponding dt element(s) Element content No special commands
+dd dd test Content for corresponding dt element(s) No special commands

 Included as part of dt list item, user must use arrow down for content to be announced.
 If user navigates via list item navigation (Next Item in a List I) from dt then dd content will not be announced.

-del del test A removal from the document voice change, deletion Element content end deletion No special commands Refer to: Scree Readers support for text level HTML semantics
+del del test A removal from the document No special commands Refer to: Screen Readers support for text level HTML semantics

-dfn dfn test Defining instance of a term Element content No special commands
+dfn dfn test Defining instance of a term No special commands

 No semantics conveyed Refer to JAWS tracker Issue 821

-dialog dialog test The dialog element represents a transitory part of an application, in the form of a small window ("dialog box") dialog, accessible name if provided, accessible description if provided.
-When the dialog opens focus is moved to first focusable element. dialog can be closed with the ESC key.
+dialog dialog test The dialog element represents a transitory part of an application, in the form of a small window ("dialog box") When the dialog opens focus is moved to first focusable element. dialog can be closed with the ESC key.
 Upon closing focus moves back to the trigger control.
 While displayed focus is contained within the dialog.

 • Move to Next Division Z